Stability of Einstein metrics under Ricci flow: Einstein metrics with positive scalar curvature

 For any metric $g_0\in\mathcal{V}$, there exists a $1$-parameter family of diffeomorphisms $\varphi_t$ and a positive function $v$ such that for the $\tau$-flow $g(t)$ starting at $g_0$, the modified flow $\varphi_t^*g(t)$ stays in $\mathcal{U}$ for all time and converges to an Einstein metric $g_{\infty}$ in $\mathcal{U}$ as $t\to\infty$.
 The convergence is of polynomial rate, i.e.\ there exist constants $C,\alpha>0$ such that

 \end{thm} \begin{thm}[Dynamical instability] Let $(M,g_E)$ be a positive Einstein manifold that is not a local maximizer of $\nu_-$.
-Then there exists a nontrivial ancient $\tau$-flow $g(t)$, $t\in (-\infty,0]$ and a $1$-parameter family of diffeomorphisms $\varphi_t$, $t\in (-\infty,0]$ such that $\varphi_t^*g(t)\to g_E$ as $t\to\infty$. \end{thm} \begin{rem}It would be interesting to generalize these stability/instability results to Ricci solitons. \end{rem} \begin{rem} One gets stronger convergence statements if one replaces the assumption of local maximality of the Yamabe functional in the Theorems \ref{negativemodulostability} and \ref{dynamicalstabilitymodulodiffeo} by the assumption that the Einstein operator $\Delta_E$ is nonnegative and all infinitesimal Einstein deformations are integrable i.e.\ all elements in the kernel of $\Delta_E$ can be integrated to curves of Einstein metrics.
+Then there exists a nontrivial ancient $\tau$-flow $g(t)$, $t\in (-\infty,0]$ and a $1$-parameter family of diffeomorphisms $\varphi_t$, $t\in (-\infty,0]$ such that $\varphi_t^*g(t)\to g_E$ as $t\to\infty$. \end{thm} \begin{rem} One gets stronger convergence statements if one replaces the assumption of local maximality of the Yamabe functional in the Theorems \ref{negativemodulostability} and \ref{dynamicalstabilitymodulodiffeo} by the assumption that the Einstein operator $\Delta_E$ is nonnegative and all infinitesimal Einstein deformations are integrable i.e.\ all elements in the kernel of $\Delta_E$ can be integrated to curves of Einstein metrics.
 In this case, the flow will converge exponentially and we do not have to pull back the flow by diffeomorphisms.
 For details, see \cite[Section 5.4 and 6.4]{Kro13}. \end{rem}